chrlutz/apt-repos/docs/Configuration.md

 ### Repository (optional)

+This field aims to be a human readable short description of the repository.
+Thus the field is optional, it is still suggested to set a Repository-field.
+This would make the output of (the user visible) "Scanning Repository ..." lines easy readable.
+It would also make reading *.repos* files easier and helps to distinguish *.suites* and *.repos* files by just looking at the content.

 ### Prefix (mandatory)

+The prefix is mandatory and describes the **first part of the suite-id** for the generated suite-configurations (see section 'Suite' above).
+Please note that a suite-id logically consists of the two parts "*repository*:*suitename*".
+The prefix could represent the *repository* part, but it could also represent a prefix for the *suitename*-part.
+See the following examples:

+* In the above *repo_description*, the Prefix "debian" is equivalent to the *repository* part.
+If the prefix does not contain a colon ":", apt-repos would automatically add `":<suitename>"`, where `<suitename>` is the name of the suite as physically defined in the suite's Release-File.
+This means suites with this prefix would automatically get the following suite-ids: *debian:stretch*, *debian:stretch-backports* and so on.
+* A Prefix could also contain a colon ":".
+Let's take the example of the Prefix "ubuntu:backports-".
+In this case, the physical `<suitename>` will be added without a colon, so that resulting suite-ids could be for example *ubuntu:backports-xenial*, *ubuntu:backports-bionic* and so on.

+This allows you to find your own way of naming your suite-ids.
+The most important thing is to be aware that physical suitenames in real existing repositories could be identical for different repositories (e.g. The ubuntu suite "bionic" has the same suitename in the main repository and in the backports repository). apt-repos needs uniq suite-id's.
+That's why you would have to find a good prefix.

 ### Url (mandatory)

+This is the Repository-Url that describes the location of the repository.
+A Repository-Url is typically the URL under which the folders *dists* and *pool* are found.

 ### Tags (optional)

+Tags are another way of grouping suites into logical groups and to select particular suites with one single suite-selector `"<tag>:"`.
+The value for Tags is expected to be a list of one or more strings - each string is one tag.
+Tags defined in this field are **global for all** suites derived from the *repo_description*.

+If you would like to set tags on particular suites only, please have a deeper look at the description of the *Suites* keyword.

 ### Suites (optional)

+It is not necessary to define the suites inside a repository. apt-repos could automatically scan the repository for contained suites.
+But using this Key, it is possible to explicitely define suites.
+This could have the following advantages:

+* It's possible to just select particular suites you are interested in (ignoring other suites also defined in the repository).
+* Scanning a repository could be accelerated by defining suites (because we don't have to build a repository index).
+* It makes it possible to add suite specific tags (and maybe more metadata in future).

+The Keyword Suites expects either a list of strings (=suitenames) or a set of key/value pairs in which the suitenames are the keys.
+This Suites could have the following values:

+    [ "suitename1", "suitename2", ... ]

+or

+    {
+        "suitename1": {},
+        "suitename2": {},
+        ...
+    }

+The first version allows us to just select particular suites, while the second version allows us to select particular suites plus additional metadata inside the curly brackets after the suitename.

+At the moment only the definition of suite specific *Tags*-Keywords is supported.
+Please have a look at the above *Tags*-definition and syntax for more details.

 ### Scan (optional)

+This optional Keyword expects the boolean values `true` or `false` and controls whether this repository should be automatically scanned for suites.
+If this option is not specified, it defaults to `false`.
+If this option is set `true`, apt-repos would automatically scan the repository for contained suites.
+For all suites found in this repository a *suite_description* would be generated.

+Note: This option can be combined with the second version of the above *Suites*-Keyword to add suite specific metadata to particular suites.
+In other constellations it would not make sense to combine *Scan* and *Suites*, because `Scan: true` would always override a specified selection.

 ### ExtractSuiteFromReleaseUrl (optional)

+As described for the Key *Prefix*, the suite-id of the generated *suite_description* would normally be build as a combination of `<Prefix><physical_suitename>`, where the *physical_suitename* is the name that is specified in the suites "Release"-file.
+This could be a problem with some repositories that don't use the "ubuntu way of naming suites".

+For example debian has this concept of *oldstable*-, *sid*-, *stable*-, *unstable*- and *testing*-suites in which the *physical_suitename* is not one of the Known-Releasenames *jessie*, *stretch* or *wheezy*, but one of the "rolling" names *oldstable*, *stable* and so on.
+To ensure our generated suite-id's are build of `<Prefix><Known_Releasename>`, the Key *ExtractSuiteFromReleaseUrl* could be set `true`.
+This would extract the releasename from the URL of the Release-File (e.g. "http://deb.debian.org/debian/dists/jessie/Release") and use *jessie* instead of it's (current) *physical_suitname* *oldstable* from the Release file.

 ### Architectures (optional)

+For suites generated via *repo_descriptions*, the supported architectures of a suite are automatically extracted from the suites *Release* file.
+Thats the reason why this field is optional for *repo_descriptons* while this field is mandatory for the (more low level) *suite_descriptions*.
+But still in some cases it could be useful to specify the architectures explicitly, e.g to suppress some curious architectures that you are not interested in.

+As above, the Architectures key expects a list of strings (of architectures) to consider during suite queries, e.g.

+    [ "arch1", "arch2", ... ]

+If such a list is defined, only architectures from this list will be considered.
+If an achitecture is specified in this list, but not listed in the *Release*-file, this architecture would not be considered.

 ### TrustedGPG (optional)

+If specified, the value of TrustedGPG is directly passed through to the generated *suite_description*s - for more details, please have a look at the corresponding Key-definition for *.suites-files.